apecloud/kubeblocks/docs/user_docs/installation/uninstall-kbcli-and-kubeblocks.md

 ## Uninstall kbcli

-Uninstall `kbcli` if you want to delete `kbcli` after your trial.
-Use the same option as the way you install `kbcli`.
+Uninstall kbcli if you want to delete kbcli after your trial.
+Use the same option as the way you install kbcli.

 <Tabs>
 <TabItem value="macOS" label="macOS" default>